mit-6861/MIT-6861.github.io/_pages/syllabus.md

 You will program using (a) **Python** and (b) **PyTorch**, extensively.
 If you are not already familiar with PyTorch, you will be expected to learn it on your own.
 We will also make use of Python libraries such as **NumPy** and **Scikits-learn**.

 ## COURSE STRUCTURE
 The main delivery of information will be via **Lectures**, which will occur every time class meets (aside from Research Project presentations).
-Your learning will be assessed via three <font color="#5B90E0"><b>homework assignments</b></font>, guest lecture write-ups, and a significant <font color="#4ECD59"><b>research project (in groups of 3-4 students)</b></font>.
+Your learning will be assessed via three <font color="#5B90E0"><b>homework assignments</b></font>, a mid-term exam, and a significant <font color="#4ECD59"><b>research project (in groups of 3-4 students)</b></font>.
 Your research project will require you to read/skim dozens of research papers on your own, based on your interests.

 ### LECTURES
 Every class session will contain a lecture.
 Lectures will concern: